klein1108/Studying-HTML-CSS/README.txt

-This is as I said, a paste of exercises that I made/am making with all I learned/am learning from my HTML/CSS course part of my Javascript/Typescript course.
+This is as I said, a folder of exercises that I made/am making with all I learned/am learning from my HTML/CSS course part of my Javascript/Typescript course.
 This Javascript and Typescript course was made by the Software Developer and the course teacher: Luiz Otávio Miranda.

 His Udemy Channel: